 - What training has the pet sitter received?

-- Will the pet sitter record notes about your pet, such as his likes, dislikes, fears, habits, medical conditions, medications, and routines?
+- What is the daily routine?
+Will the pet sitter record notes about your pet, such as his likes, dislikes, fears, habits, medical conditions, medications, and routines?

 - Is the pet sitter associated with a veterinarian who can provide emergency services?

 - What will happen if the pet sitter experiences car trouble or becomes ill?